risc0/risc0/website/api/zkvm/quickstart.md

 Welcome to the zkVM Quick Start page!
 Here are the steps to create your first proof:

-1. Install the `cargo-risczero` toolchain.
+1. Install the RISC Zero toolchain with `rzup`.
 2. Create a new project using the `cargo-risczero` tool.
 3. Familiarize yourself with the project's structure.
 4. Run your project in dev-mode.